Physics Jobs at Mass General Brigham with Visa Sponsorship

 Which visa types are commonly used for Physics roles at Mass General Brigham?

 The H-1B is the primary work visa for Physics positions at Mass General Brigham, covering roles that qualify as specialty occupations requiring a bachelor's degree or higher in physics or a directly related field.
-Some research-track physicists also enter on J-1 exchange visitor visas through affiliated academic programs, though J-1 status comes with a two-year home residency requirement that affects long-term employment planning.
+Some research-track physicists also enter on J-1 visa exchange visitor visas through affiliated academic programs, though J-1 status comes with a two-year home residency requirement that affects long-term employment planning.

 What qualifications and experience are expected for Physics roles at Mass General Brigham?